-Durable medical equipment includes items such as oxygen equipment and supplies, wheelchairs, walkers, and hospital beds ordered by a provider for use in the home.
-Certain items, such as prosthetics, are always owned by the member.
-In this section, we discuss other types of durable medical equipment that must be rented.
+Durable medical equipment (DME) includes items such as oxygen equipment and supplies, wheelchairs, walkers, powered mattress systems, crutches, diabetic supplies, speech generating devices, IV infusion pumps, nebulizers, and hospital beds ordered by a provider for use in the home.
+The member always owns certain items, such as prosthetics.
+In this section, we discuss other types of DME that you must rent.

 In Original Medicare, people who rent certain types of durable medical equipment own the equipment after paying copayments for the item for 13 months.
-As a member of our plan, however, you usually will not acquire ownership of rented durable medical equipment items no matter how many copayments you make for the item while a member of our plan.
-Under certain limited circumstances we will transfer ownership of the durable medical equipment item.
+As a member of our plan, however, you usually will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan.
+Under certain limited circumstances we will transfer ownership of the DME item.
 Call Customer Service (phone numbers are printed on the back cover of this booklet) to find out about the requirements you must meet and the documentation you need to provide.